Why Do Dogs Eat Grass, Leaves, and Sticks? (Here’s Why)

 If your dog shows other signs such as diarrhea, vomiting, lethargy, bloating, or sudden weight loss along with eating non-food items, a vet visit is necessary.

-Persistent or compulsive eating behavior could point to deeper health concerns.
+Persistent or compulsive eating behavior could indicate underlying health concerns.

 Is It Dangerous for Dogs to Eat Grass, Leaves, and Sticks?